andrei021/100-days-of-code/r1-log.md

 • It sounds interesting to me!!
 Can't wait to gain more knowledge :octocat:

 ### Day 16
-• I've read more about classes and objects in Java for Dummies book;
+• I've read more about classes and objects in Java for Dummies book and in Oracle's Java Documentation;

 • Learned how to use class constructors and how to set different values or default values to the fields of an object  :wrench: